 - i) Standard: These are loans and advances, which are paying in a current manner and are adequately protected by sound net worth and paying capability of the borrower or by the collateral, if any supporting it.
-A general provision is maintained in the books of account @1% of value of such loans and advances. - ii) Watch: These are loans and advances, which are adequately protected by the collateral, if any supporting it, but are potentially weak.
+A general provision is maintained in the books of account @1% of value of such loans and advances. - Watch: These are loans and advances, which are adequately protected by the collateral, if any supporting it, but are potentially weak.
 Such advances constitute an unwarranted credit risk, but not to the point of requiring a classification of Substandard. further, all loans and advances which are past due by 31 to 60 days for principal or interest payment are classified as Watch.
 A provision is maintained in the books of account @5% of value of such loans and advances. - Substandard: These are loans and advances, which are inadequately protected by current sound net worth and paying capacity of the borrower or by the collateral, if any, supporting it.
 Further, all loans and advances which are past due by 61 or 90 days for principal or interest payments are also classified as Substandard.
-A provision is maintained in the books of account @25% of value of such loans and advances. - iv) Doubtful: These are loans and advances, which can be classified as Substandard and have added characteristic that these weaknesses make collection or liquidation in full, on the basis of current circumstances and values, highly questionable and improbable, further, all loans and advances which are past due by 91 to 180 days for principal or interest payments are also classified as Doubtful.
+A provision is maintained in the books of account @25% of value of such loans and advances. - iv) Doubtful: These are loans and advances, which can be classified as Substandard and have added characteristic that these weaknesses make collection or liquidation in full, on the basis of current circumstances and values, highly questionable and improbable, further, all loans and advances which are past due by 91 to 540 days (2012: 91 to 180 days) for principal or interest payments are also classified as Doubtful as per Asset Classification Schedule Amended dated December 04, 2013.
 A provision is maintained in the books of account @50% of value of such loans and advances. - v) Loss: These are loans and advances, which are not collectable and or such little value that in continuance as a bankable asset is not warranted.
-Further, all loans and advances which are past due over 180 days for principal or interest payments are also classified as Loss.
+Further, all loans and advances which are past due over 540 days (2012: 180 days) for principal or interest payments are also classified as Loss as per Asset Classification Schedule Amended dated December 04, 2013.
 A provision is maintained in the books of account @100% of value of such loans and advances and then these loans are charged off and the reserve for losses is reduced immediately upon determination of Loss status.

-Assets classified as available for sale
+c) Assets classified as available for sale

 The Bank assesses at each balance sheet date whether there is objective evidence that a financial asset or group of financial assets is impaired in the case of equity securities classified as available for sale, a significant or prolonged decline in the fair value of the security below its cost is considered as an indicator that the securities are impaired.
 If any such evidence exists for available for sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on those financial assets previously recognized in the statements of comprehensive income is removed from equity and recognized in the statement of comprehensive income.
-Impairment losses recognized in the statement of comprehensive income on equity instrument are nit reversed through the statement of comprehensive income, If in a subsequent period, the fair value of a debt instrument classified as available for sale increases and the increase can be objectively related to an event occurring after the impairment loss was recognized in the statement of comprehensive income, the impairment loss is reversed through the statement of comprehensive income, related to an event occurring after the impairment loss was recognized.
+Impairment losses recognized in the statement of comprehensive income, If in a subsequent period, the fair value of a debt instrument classified as available for sale increases and the increase can be objectively related to an event occurring after the impairment loss was recognized in the statement of comprehensive income, the impairment loss is reversed through the statement of comprehensive income, related to an event occurring after the impairment loss was recognized.